Updated June 12, 2026 • ScrapMetalBuyers.com • All Guides

 The Price Difference Matters at Scale

 The yard will price the entire mixed load at the #2 rate.
-Always keep grades separated.
+Always keep grades separated in different containers.

 Sometimes.
 If the contamination is light oxidation, some yards will accept it as #1 after inspection.
 Solder cannot be removed easily, so soldered copper stays at #2.